smartdevicelink/sdl_hmi_integration_guidelines/docs/Buttons/UnsubscribeButton/index.md

 : SDL

 Purpose
-: Unsubscribe mob app from a button
+: Unsubscribe application from a button

 ### Request